fkie/iop_jaus_ugv/fkie_iop_stabilizer_driver/README.md

 ## _fkie_iop_stabilizer_driver:_ StabilizerDriver

 A simple interface to control a set of flipper of a robot by velocity effort or position.
-The flippers can be controlled by _sensor_msgs::JointState_ or _std_msgs::Float64MultiArray_ messages.
+The flippers can be controlled by _sensor_msgs::msg::JointState_ or _std_msgs::msg::Float64MultiArray_ messages.
 Both messages are published, so be sure to subscribe only one of them.

 #### Parameter: